medntknw/wc-python/README.md

     7145
 ```
 If it doesn’t, check your code, fix any bugs and try again.
 If it does, congratulations!
 You’ve done it, pat yourself on the back, job well done!

+# Learnings
+1. **How to take stdin as raw bytes vs string?**

+   The difference between `sys.stdin.buffer.read()` and `sys.stdin.read()` lies in how they handle input from standard input (stdin):

+    1. `sys.stdin.read()`: This function reads input from stdin as a string, assuming it's text data.
+It reads until it encounters an end-of-file (EOF) marker or until it reaches the specified number of bytes if provided.
+The input is decoded using the system default encoding, typically UTF-8.

+    2. `sys.stdin.buffer.read()`: This function reads input from stdin as raw bytes.
+It does not perform any decoding, so it will return the input exactly as it's received from the input stream, without any interpretation or transformation.

+    Here's a summary of the differences:

+    - `sys.stdin.read()`: Reads input from stdin as text, decoding it using the system default encoding.
+    - `sys.stdin.buffer.read()`: Reads input from stdin as raw bytes, without decoding.

+    When to use each:
+    - Use `sys.stdin.read()` when you expect input from stdin to be text data and you want to work with it as strings.
+    - Use `sys.stdin.buffer.read()` when you expect input from stdin to be binary data, such as images or other non-textual content, and you want to work with it as bytes.

+2. **What are locales?**

+   Locales are a mechanism used in computer systems to define and manage language, cultural, and regional settings.
+A locale typically includes information such as language, character encoding, date and time formatting conventions, currency symbols, and other cultural preferences.

+3. **How to use locales in python?**

+   We can have a standard import `locales` which provide us with functionality to interact with locales

+4. **How to set defaults when using argparse?**

+   `parser.set_defaults(func=default_action) is a method used to set default values for attributes of the parser.
+   When you use parser.set_defaults(func=default_action), you are specifying that the default value for the attribute func of the parser (or of a specific command-line argument) should be default_action.